Discovering Causal Relationships Between Time Series With Spatial Structure: Causal discovery for spatiotemporal data

-PCMCI+ also continues to assume independent noise across the system, albeit now given that temporal autocorrelation and time-lagged relationships have been dealt with explicitly \cite{Runge2020}.
-The algorithm has been shown to be highly sensitive to non-independent noise when data have been collected with spatial structures, even if nodes are included as a pre-specified spatial grid \cite{Nichol2023}.
-To use the efficient logic of PCMCI+ for spatiotemporal, latent mechanism causal discovery, we must draw upon methods for spatial causal inference and explicitly extend the algorithm.
+PCMCI+ assumes iid noise across the system given temporal autocorrelation and time-lagged relationships have been dealt with explicitly \cite{Runge2020}.
+The algorithm has been shown to be highly sensitive to violations of this assumption when data have been collected with spatial structures, even if nodes are included as a pre-specified spatial grid \cite{Nichol2023}.
+To use the efficient logic of PCMCI+ for spatiotemporal latent mechanism causal discovery, we must draw upon methods for spatial causal inference and explicitly extend the algorithm.